EvernodeXRPL/evernode-sdk/hotpocket/tutorial-npl.md

 hpc.init(myContract);
 ```

-The output will be :
+The following output will be generated:

 ```
 20220919 05:24:03.512 [inf][hpc] ****Ledger created**** (lcl:16-67a3e08e state:bd32fe65 patch:746911a7)
 Received Numbers : [ 2, 5, 5 ]